 - Follow instructions for what to do with medicine you do not use.
 Your healthcare provider will give you instructions for how to dispose of opioid pain medicine safely.
 This helps make sure no one else takes the medicine.

 Follow up with your healthcare provider or pain specialist as directed:

 You may need to return for other tests.
 You may also be referred to a specialty clinic to receive maintenance therapy medicine on a regular basis.
 Write down your questions so you remember to ask them during your visits.

 Psychological counseling and support:

 Your healthcare provider may recommend that you receive psychological counseling as part of your treatment plan.
 A specially trained healthcare provider will speak with you about your opioid dependence.
-They will help you find ways to become less dependent on opioids.
-They may also help you find resources for any daily living needs you have, such as housing or employment.
+He or she will help you find ways to become less dependent on opioids.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.